JohnForster/CV/README.md

 **Court of Protection** (February 2018 to June 2018)
 *Admin Officer for the case progression branch*

-Handled applications to the Court of Protection from the public for permission to make financial or personal welfare decisions on someone elses behalf.
+[//]: # (Handled applications to the Court of Protection from the public for permission to make financial or personal welfare decisions on someone elses behalf.)

 **Health Education England** (August 2017 to February 2018)
 *Quality Support Officer*

-Was responsible for observing panels on the treatment of medical students around London and the South East, writing reports on the findings, and tracking the findings as points for improvement at the hospitals.
+[//]: # (Was responsible for observing panels on the treatment of medical students around London and the South East, writing reports on the findings, and tracking the findings as points for improvement at the hospitals.)

 **King's College Hospital** (June 2017 to August 2017)
 *Admin Officer*

-Carried out audits of emergency hospital equipment, to ensure that they were in good condition and being checked regularly by the nursing staff.
-Also assisted in the running of resuscitation courses teaching trainee doctors how to perform advanced life support.
+[//]: # (Carried out audits of emergency hospital equipment, to ensure that they were in good condition and being checked regularly by the nursing staff.
+Also assisted in the running of resuscitation courses teaching trainee doctors how to perform advanced life support.)

 **Barburrito** (September 2016 to June 2017)
 *Team Leader*

-Made and rolled burritos.
+[//]: # (Made and rolled burritos.
 As Team Leader I was responsible for running the shop when other managers weren't around.
-This included managing the team, cashing up, and being responsible for closing the shop at the end of the night.
+This included managing the team, cashing up, and being responsible for closing the shop at the end of the night.)

 ## Interests
+* A very sociable person with a keen interest in film and music.
+  * I have attended Glastonbury Festival every year since I was 10.
+  * Play guitar in my spare time.
+  * A member of the independent Prince Charles Cinema in Leicester Square
-I am a very sociable person with a keen interest in film and music.
-I have attended Glastonbury Festival every year since I was 10.
-I play guitar, but I'm nowhere near as proficient as I should be considering I started ten years ago.
-My favourite sports are table tennis and squash, and I also occasionally play overly-complex board games with friends.
-I'm generally down for trying pretty much anything with a good group of people.
+* Enjoy table tennis and squash, and I also occasionally play overly-complex board games with friends.